 Service rates cover things like stormwater, waste management and other services provided by Council.

-Rates notices are posted to property owners approximately 30 days before payment is due.
+Rates notices are posted or emailed to property owners approximately 30 days before payment is due.
 You can choose to pay your rates in four quarterly instalments.
 Alternatively other options are listed on the back of your rates notice.
 If you pay by instalments, you will receive a reminder notice around one month before your payment needs to made.

 To be an eligible pensioner you must hold one of the following cards: